El Campo Santo Cemetery

 👻

-El Campo Santo Cemetery, founded in 1849 as a Catholic burial ground in what is now Old Town San Diego, contains only 477 visible graves today—but many more lie forgotten beneath the streets and sidewalks.
-In 1889, the city made a fateful decision that would create one of San Diego's most haunted locations: they ran the streetcar line directly through the cemetery rather than around it, disturbing dozens of graves.
+El Campo Santo Cemetery, founded in 1849 as a Catholic burial ground in what is now Old Town San Diego, contains only 477 visible graves today.
+Many more lie forgotten beneath the streets and sidewalks.
+In 1889, the city made a decision that would haunt the neighborhood for the next century and a half: they ran the streetcar line directly through the cemetery rather than around it, tearing through dozens of graves.
 While some remains were relocated, an estimated 18 to 48 bodies remain entombed beneath San Diego Avenue, paved over and forgotten.

 The desecration created intense paranormal activity that continues to this day.
 Among the most notorious spirits is James "Yankee Jim" Robinson, a horse thief hanged in Old Town in 1852.
-His grave emanates intense, unsettling feelings, and witnesses frequently report a tall, dark figure looming near his burial site.
-Robinson's spirit is particularly aggressive—visitors often feel his malevolent presence before seeing his imposing apparition.
+His grave radiates an intense, unsettling energy, and witnesses frequently report a tall, dark figure looming near his burial site.
+Robinson is aggressive--visitors often feel his presence before they see him.

-Antonio Garra, the Cupeño leader executed by firing squad in 1852 for leading a rebellion against American settlers, also haunts these grounds.
-A Native American spirit has been seen floating just above the ground, though whether this is Garra or another of the many indigenous people buried here remains a mystery.
+Antonio Garra, the Cupeno leader executed by firing squad in 1852 for leading a rebellion against American settlers, also walks these grounds.
+A Native American spirit has been seen floating just above the ground, though whether this is Garra or another of the many indigenous people buried here remains unclear.

-An unidentified female apparition in a white Victorian dress frequently glides along the south wall before vanishing.
-Nine-year-old Anita Gillis, who may have died of scarlet fever, is said to haunt both the cemetery and the nearby Whaley House.
+A woman in a white Victorian dress frequently glides along the south wall before vanishing.
+Nine-year-old Anita Gillis, who may have died of scarlet fever, haunts both the cemetery and the nearby Whaley House.
 Visitors often leave toys, books, and stuffed animals at her grave.

 In 1996, the local community hired a priest to perform an exorcism, hoping to bring peace to the tormented spirits.
-The ritual reportedly decreased the paranormal activity, though El Campo Santo remains one of San Diego's most haunted locations, just blocks from the infamous Whaley House.
+The ritual reportedly decreased the activity, though El Campo Santo remains one of San Diego's most haunted locations--just blocks from the infamous Whaley House.

 Researched from 7 verified sources including historical records, local archives, and paranormal research organizations.
 Learn about our research process.